Telefonica/iot-utils/README.md

 ## 3.- Windows and PowerShell
 We can configure any Windows host to easy access with ssh and work with Windows console and PowerShell

-### 3.1.- Microsoft has finally integrated into Windows openssh.
+### 3.1.- Microsoft has finally integrated into Windows openssh
 To install it, follow the steps:

-- Download a copy of Win-OpenSSH from https://github.com/PowerShell/Win32-OpenSSH.<br>The last is here: https://github.com/PowerShell/Win32-OpenSSH/releases/download/4_5_2016/OpenSSH-Win64.zip
+- Download a copy of Win-OpenSSH from https://github.com/PowerShell/Win32-OpenSSH
+- The last is here: https://github.com/PowerShell/Win32-OpenSSH/releases/download/4_5_2016/OpenSSH-Win64.zip

 - Unzip inside folder C:\openssh